 The Reception Decree states that foreigners detained in CPR shall be provided by the manager of the facility with relevant information on the possibility of applying for international protection.
 The asylum applicants detained in such facilities are provided with the relevant information set out by Article 10(1) of the Procedure Decree, by means of an informative leaflet.

 It is necessary to recall here that, as previously mentioned, in 2016 the ECtHR in the Khlaifia judgment condemned Italy for the arbitrary detention of foreign citizens in the Centre of Aid and First Reception (CSPA) — now renamed hotspots — of Lampedusa.
 The Court was also heavily critical regarding the lack of effective remedies against this deprivation of liberty and related living conditions.
 Since then, the Italian government has not filled this critical gap in Italian legislation and has kept on detaining people (even minors and vulnerable people) without the required validation from a judge.
 Some NGOs (including CILD, ASGI, and A Buon Diritto) have actively taken part in the judgement’s implementation supervision procedure before the Committee of Ministers of the Council of Europe.
-From 2018 until now, they have redacted around ten observations reports demonstrating that the Italian government had done next to nothing to end the systematic violation of human rights in these places.
+From 2018 to the end of 2021, they redacted around ten observations reports demonstrating that the Italian government had done next to nothing to end the systematic violation of human rights in these places.
 Notwithstanding, the implementation supervision procedure has been closed in December 2021.
-Civil society has expressed concerns over the closure of the procedure and stressed again the urgency of addressing the need for adequate legal, procedural and reception standards in immigration detention.
+Civil society expressed concerns over the closure of the procedure and stressed again the urgency of addressing the need for adequate legal, procedural and reception standards in immigration detention.

 As reported by ASGI’s InLimine Project as a result of its monitoring and legal assistance activities, in the summer of 2021, during the period of peak arrivals, people have been de facto detained, even for up to one month, in the Lampedusa hotspot without validation by a judge and without the application of proper hygienic measures, including those directed at preventing the spread of COVID-19.
 Detention conditions were inhumane; migrants were hosted in potentially risky settings and hotspots were overcrowded, even reaching a point where 1,000 people were accommodated in a location with an official capacity of 250 people.
 Even vulnerable persons were informally detained for an extended period of time, lacking any adequate mechanism of assistance, referral and/or priority transfer for people who had survived the shipwreck, human trafficking, gender-based violence, torture or who were fragile for any other reason.
 Such informal and prolonged detention also involved minors, whose transfers were often slowed down by the unavailability of places in centres for sanitary isolation.
 In particular, there were reports of people being subject to informal and extended detention in the Lampedusa hotspot even when they suffered from medical and/or psychological illness.
 As an example, a family consisting of two minors and a mother who had suffered from a carcinoma was kept in the hotspot under inadequate conditions including a lack of access to appropriate medical treatments, from 12 July to 12 August 2021, when the family was finally transferred to a centre for fiduciary isolation.
 Another family consisting of two minors, one of whom suffered from a severe illness that causes motor disability, and of a father who had requested international protection, was kept in a hotspot from 1 July to 10 August 2021.